 Other contractual funding obligations and other cash inflows: includes other gross flows not profiled elsewhere in the LCR.
-The volumes in these categories are large relative to Macquarie's total cash outflows and inflows, however are comprised of two balances in particular:
+The volumes in these categories are large relative to Macquarie's total cash outflows and inflows, however they include the following balances in particular:

-Segregated client funds placed with Macquarie:

-Macquarie acts as a clearing agent for clients on various futures exchanges.
+Segregated client funds placed with Macquarie: Macquarie acts as a clearing agent for clients on various futures exchanges.
 Clients place margin with Macquarie and Macquarie places this margin either directly with the exchange, holds it in other segregated external asset accounts or retains a portion on deposit with Macquarie.
-Although these funds are segregated from Macquarie, the balances are recorded on a gross basis on Macquarie's balance sheet and APRA require them to be profiled as offsetting gross inflows and outflows in the LCR.
+Some of the balances are recorded on a gross basis on Macquarie's balance sheet and APRA require these to be profiled as gross inflows and outflows in the LCR.

 Security and broker settlement balances: these represent securities that have been purchased or sold by Macquarie that have not yet settled and broker balances where stock has been bought or sold on behalf of clients but payment has not been made to / received from the client.
 APRA require these balances to be reflected on a gross basis in the LCR as 100% weighted inflows and outflows.
+The net effect of these balances on Macquarie's average LCR is minimal.